Copy Trading Platforms

 2. Risk metrics

-Both eToro and LiteForex express risk on a scale of 1 to 10, where 1 means very low risk and 10 means extreme risk. eToro's measure of risk reflects leverage, volatility and correlations between the asset classes that a given trader is invested in.
-LiteForex provides no insights into its calculation.
-Because these scores are based on proprietary formulas, you'll struggle to translate these into dollar amounts.
+LiteForex measures risk on a scale of 1 to 10, where 1 means very low risk and 10 means extreme risk.
+This makes it possible to compare traders on a relative basis.
+Unfortunately, LiteForex provides no insights into its calculation.
+Because these scores are based on proprietary formulas, you'll also struggle to translate these into dollar amounts.

 We like that FP Markets provides a wealth of risk metrics used by financial professionals.
 You'll find information about the standard deviation of a trader's returns on a daily, monthly and yearly basis.
 You'll also be in a position to relate risk and return through each trader's Sharpe ratio and Recovery factor.
 And finally, you'll find simple statistics around the number of winning and losing trades, the best and worst trades (in dollar amounts).